Khalid09dev/Product-Hunt-Server/readme.md

+# This repository has moved!

+This project is now maintained in a new repository: [https://github.com/iamkhalidhussein/resource-fyi](https://github.com/iamkhalidhussein/resource-fyi)

+Please visit the new repository for the latest updates.

 # Product Discovery Platform - resource fyi

 Welcome to the **Product Discovery Platform Backend**.
 This is the server-side part of a web application inspired by [Product Hunt](https://resource-fyi.web.app), where users can submit, vote, and comment on products.